Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 ## 8. Conclusions.
-Due to some extensive computer issues this project has ben put under intense time restraints, once again I would like to reach out and thank CI Student Counceling for their understanding and very helpful ways.
+Due to some extensive computer issues, this project has been put under intense time restraints, once again I would like to reach out and thank CI Student Counseling for their understanding and very helpful ways.
 <hr>
-Even with the time restrictions I actually enjoyed this project very much.
-This is probobly because I actually had extended ammounts of time instead having to go away and focus on people thats sick (that does need my help), this helped me massively with focus and dedication.
+Even with the time restrictions, I enjoyed this project very much.
+This is probably because I had extended amounts of time instead of having to go away and focus on people that are sick (that do need my help), this helped me massively with focus and dedication.
-I very much enjoy working with Back-End intergration and I have learned massively from this.
+I very much enjoy working with Back-End integration and I have learned massively from this.
 <hr>

-Some jinja rendering is basic, and the output for recipes from the database could have been "prettier", but to me it does its job and works.
+Some jinja rendering is basic, and the output for recipes from the database could have been "prettier", but to me, it does its job and works.
 <hr>
-While this project is heavily influenced by the mini-project, I only reasearched the source code when there were issues I did not know how to fix and I implemented it myself.
+While this project is heavily influenced by the mini-project, I only researched the source code when there were issues I did not know how to fix and I implemented it myself.
 <hr>
-While I believe this could have been made much flashier, (as always) I wanted to focus my time where I felt it needed, with the timelimit I had I chose to not do extensive styling or use crazy images, the goal I had was a simple database collection thats intergrated on the page to be displayed and accessed by users.
+While I believe this could have been made much flashier, (as always) I wanted to focus my time where I felt it needed, with the time limit I had I chose to not do extensive styling or use crazy images, the goal I had was a simple database collection that's integrated on the page to be displayed and accessed by users.
 <hr>
-MS2 was quite horrible for me, as there were too many things pulling me away from my studies, and this time around I had some really bad PC issues with bluescreens and having to run the computer in safemode without network to try to fix it.
-Eventually I fixed the issue and here we are.
-This project actually made me prove to myself that this is something I actually enjoy and are capable of completing, and I am so happy I pulled through and completed it.
+MS2 was quite horrible for me, as there were too many things pulling me away from my studies, and this time around I had some really bad PC issues with bluescreens and having to run the computer in safe mode without a network to try to fix it.
+Eventually, I fixed the issue and here we are.
+This project made me prove to myself that this is something I enjoy and am capable of completing, and I am so happy I pulled through and completed it.